-In all spin qubit approaches above (and all qubits in overall) there is battle between spin manipulation time on one side and coherence time on the other side.
-For making a set of quantum operation correctly, manipulation time for one operation need to be much shorter than coherence time.
+In all spin qubit approaches above (and all qubits in overall) there is battle between the spin manipulation time on one side and the coherence time on the other side.
+For making a set of quantum operation correctly, the manipulation time for one operation need to be much shorter than the coherence time.
+(Let’s discuss the three ratios you give below)

-Minimum time for one full spin rotation (longest single operation, π/2 spin rotation) in gallium arsenide double quantum dot system based on electron spin, achieved by J. Petta et al. is approximately 180 ps [9].
-While coherence time they have achieved by applying Hahn echo technique T2 is 1.2 us [9] (this is strange – ratio T2 / π/2 seems too good).

 π/2 spin rotation achieved in Andrea Morello Group from UNSW Australia in Si:P material system, using ESR (electron spin resonance technique) is 75 ns [3].
 Their T2 is 200 us [3].
+Do you compare the same T2?

 Using hole spin in p-type silicon industrial CMOS as qubit basis, R. Maurand from S. De Franceschi group in CEA Grenoble, achieved π/2 spin rotation of approximately 3 ns [11].
 While coherence time T2 in their case was 245 ns [11].

 As mentioned above, reason for slow spin manipulation (long π/2 spin rotation) in case of silicon material system is low spin orbit coupling for holes and even lower for electrons, what can be seen from the measured results above.
-Holes in germanium have much higher spin orbit coupling leading to much faster spin manipulation in these type of qubits.
+Holes in germanium have much higher spin orbit coupling which should lead to much faster spin manipulation in these type of qubits.

-Measurement

-Measurement of the quantum calculation result could be done by spin state projection on the basis states.
-Physically this is achieved using principle of Pauli spin blockade, as explained on Figure 1.
-Charge configuration then reveals the spin state.
-Charge configuration can be measured in several way as listed below.

-Nowadays used techniques for qubit state sensing:
+Different type of measurement techniques are applied in order to measure the state of a spin qubit and extract the coherence times:

 DC current readout

 Differential measurement (AC current readout)